Switching from Verizon, AT&T or T-Mobile to a cheaper cell phone service provider is an easy way to save $50 or more per month.

 I’ve personally tested more than 15 low-cost cell phone carriers over the years.
 In this article, I’ll share what I’ve learned and how it can put more money back in your wallet.

-1. $25/Month Is the Price to Beat for Unlimited Data
+1. $30/Month Is the Price to Beat for Unlimited Data

 If you’re with Verizon, AT&T or T-Mobile, you may be paying close to $100 a month for a single line of service on a traditional postpaid plan.

-Since 2019, I’ve paid only $25 a month for unlimited data with Visible.
+Since 2019, I’ve had an unlimited data plan with Visible.

 2. Multi-Month Plans Can Offer Big Savings